Crisis arrives when it’s least expected.

 There is a process when dealing with chaos, a process designed to curate information required to address a crisis.
 That is what is referred to as crisis communication.
 COVID-19 has demonstrated the need for crisis communication plan for all government departments to effectively deal with the changing times and engage the citizens.

 In this article, let’s discuss some key elements to draft a perfect communication plan for all government departments.

-This refers to both online or social media response and media or spokesperson response.
+This refers to both online or social media responses and media or spokesperson responses.

 Practice makes perfect.